dip9564/Youtube_Video_Downloader/README.md

 Make sure you have Python 3.8+ installed.
 Then install the required packages:

+## 📁 Output
+Downloaded files will be saved automatically in the downloads/ folder inside the project directory.

+## 👨‍💻 Author
+Developed by Dip Mondal
+If you’d like to connect, reach me at dipmondal19564@gmail.com
 ```bash

 pip install pytube yt-dlp

 🖥️ Usage
 1. Clone this repository:
 git clone https://github.com/yourusername/YouTube_Video_Downloader.git